Man charged with supplying chemicals to Palm Springs fertility clinic bomber dies in custody

 Park shipped 180 pounds (about 82 kilograms) of ammonium nitrate to Bartkus in January and bought another 90 pounds (about 41 kilograms) and had it shipped to him days before the explosion, investigators said.
 Park purchased ammonium nitrate online in several transactions between October 2022 and May 2025, according to a federal complaint.

-Authorities said Park traveled to Twentynine Palms, California, near Palm Springs, to experiment with them in the bomber’s garage months before the attack.
+Authorities said Park traveled to Twentynine Palms, California, near Palm Springs, to experiment with explosives in Bartkus’ garage months before the attack.

 Three days before Park visited him in January, Bartkus asked an AI chat application about explosives, detonation velocity, diesel and gasoline mixtures, the complaint said.
 The discussion centered on how to create the most powerful blast.

-Park was taken into custody at New York’s John F. Kennedy Airport, after he was extradited from Poland, where he fled four days after the attack.
+Park was taken into custody at New York’s John F. Kennedy Airport on June 3, after he was extradited from Poland, where he fled four days after the attack.
 Park had been charged with providing and attempting to provide material support to terrorists.
+He had been at Metropolitan Detention Center since June 13, federal prison officials said.

-The U.S. Attorney's Office for the Central District of California, which is prosecuting the case, didn't immediately respond to an email seeking details about Park's death.
+The U.S. Attorney’s Office for the Central District of California, which is prosecuting the case, referred questions about Park’s death to the Bureau of Prisons.

 Park and Bartkus bonded over a “shared belief that people shouldn’t exist,” Akil Davis, the FBI’s assistant director in charge, said earlier this month.